LiteLDev/LegacyScriptEngine/docs/apis/ScriptAPI/Ll.md

 - Return value type:  `Boolean`

 If the detection finds that the currently installed version of LLSE is lower than the value passed in, it will return `false`.
-You can choose to judge based on the results and report an error to remind users to upgrade their LiteLoaderBDS version.
+You can choose to judge based on the results and report an error to remind users to upgrade their LeviLamina version.

 <br>